Skip to main content

 Call a Pro If...

-• Water is coming from the bottom of the tank (likely tank failure)
+• Water is coming from the bottom of the tank with no traceable connection to a valve or fitting (the tank itself has likely rusted through)

-• There's a large amount of water or it's pooling on the floor
+• There is a large amount of water actively pooling on the floor or migrating to drywall and baseboards

-• You see rust or corrosion on the tank
+• You see rust, corrosion, or staining on the tank exterior, especially around the lower seam

-• The water heater is more than 10 years old
+• The water heater is more than 8 years old in Phoenix water and the anode rod has never been inspected or replaced

-• You smell gas near the water heater (leave and call 911)
+• You smell gas near the water heater.
+Leave the house and call 911 before calling anyone else.